 Tested by RRD.org

-If you’re unsure how we completed the list above, here’s your answer: our testers and reviewers tested and rated the most sought-after current and latest radar detectors today and made it as diverse as possible (meaning, we took the options from different brands that do their business well as the basis for consideration.
+If you’re unsure how we completed the rating list of product reviews above, here’s your answer: our testers and reviewers tested and rated the most sought-after current and latest radar detectors today and made it as diverse as possible.
+Meaning, RRD.org testers took options from different brands that do their business well as the basis for consideration.
 More importantly, this was based on tests our editors conducted for hours.
-They did the reviews in different driving conditions, and then compared the results (both pros and cons) that our reviewers have garnered with the available data online that is supplied by other reporters and online reviewers, just to be more accurate.
+They did the reviews in different driving conditions, and then compared the results (both pros and cons) that our reviewers have garnered with the available standard and data online that is supplied by other reporters and online reviewers, just to be more accurate.
 This took some days short of a week and then some wonderful help from our supporters.

-Coming up with the list above also meant looking into the factors that matter to customers who are eyeing to own or replace radar detectors.
+Coming up with the list above also meant the need to continue looking into the big factors that matter to customers who are eyeing to own or replace radar detectors.
 The considerations we did identify in the complete rate reviews are performance, durability, ease of use and finally, price to weigh pros & cons.
 The first has been determined by taking the chosen pieces of equipment on the road, and so were the second and the third considerations, albeit not completely.
 The last is, of course, a concern that cannot be taken out of any purchase.
-So how to choose the right one for you?
+So how to choose the right one to buy for yourself?

-What to look for in a radar detector
+What to look for in a good radar detector

-- Performance on the road matters because it will keep you speeding ticket-free.
-Knowing the strengths and limitations of a radar detector will help you maximize your purchase.
-This is dependent on certain factors such as range, promptness of police officers, police radar and police laser alerts, covered bands, and accuracy, among others.
+Performance on the road matters because it will keep you ticket-free.
+Knowing the strengths and limitations of a high-performance radar detector will help you maximize your purchase.
+This is dependent on certain all-around factors such as excellent range, promptness of police officers, police radar and police laser alerts, covered bands, and accuracy, among others.

-- Few things are more annoying than deciding to buy a radar detector and then regretting it because the device has given up on you sooner than expected.
-Durability is partly dependent on how careful a user handles the device regardless if it is used on a car or mounted on a bike in place by motorcyclists and any other vehicle driven, and partly on how sturdy the material of the radar detector is in the first place…and if it can continue to stay in that state even during the hottest day of summer.
+Few things are more annoying than deciding to buy a radar detector and then regretting it because it has given up on you sooner than expected.
+Durability is partly dependent on how careful one handles the detector regardless if it is used on a car dashboard or mounted on a bike in place by motorcyclists and any other vehicle driven, and partly on the quality and how sturdy the hardware material of the radar detector is in the first place…and if it can continue to stay in that state even during the hottest day of summer.
 This increases the value of the device and frankly, the manufacturer may be a tiny factor.

 Ease of use is equally important to new and veteran users.
-Being on the road requires all of your attention; your radar detector should have an intuitive design and should not require much of your attention unless there is a threat present.
+Driving behind the wheel requires all of your attention; your radar detector should have a simple and intuitive design and shouldn’t require much of your attention unless there is a threat present.